 Google Colab notebooks allow you to combine executable code and rich text in a single document, along with images, HTML, LaTeX and more.
-And here is how to turn on dark mode in Google Colab.
+Using dark mode, you can work with computer for longer time because it less damage your eye more than light mode.
+And in this tutorial, I will show you how to turn on dark mode in Google Colab.

 What’s advantages of Dark Mode Google Colab?